 Group 3 – Partnerships and Regional WIGOS Centres (RWCs) and WMO-IOC Regional Marine Instrument Centre (RMIC)

+Verification of the observational data from different observing systems can be realized by cooperation among the Members (may be coordinated by RWCs).

+Some NMHSs have been operating well developed systems/software for the real time monitoring of the status of the network, following and carrying out the maintenance and calibration activities, and managing the spare part inventory.
+The experiences can be shared with the others and a project under the coordination of WMO can be developed and implemented to deliver the monitoring systems/software used by those Members to the others not having such systems.

 Participants at the workshop are invited to discuss at the national level in the view to have their home institution/agency to

 participate and contribute to WIGOS implementation at the national level